Almost Blue: Composition

-In a departure from Costello's previous works, Almost Blue is composed of 12 country songs that all reflect a "blue" state of mind.
+A departure from Costello's previous works, Almost Blue is composed of 12 country songs that all reflect a "blue" state of mind.
 In his review for Melody Maker, Allan Jones stated that the tracks are divided between "driving, shitkicking honky tonk tunes and exquisitely poignant ballads".
-Costello's troubled personal life at the time, including his failing marriage and alcoholism, were reflected in the song choices, particularly Haggard's "Tonight the Bottle Let Me Down", Rich's "Sittin' and Thinkin" and Jones' "Brown to Blue".
-Rolling Stone's Will Hodge argued that other than the "amped-up" version of Williams' "Why Don't You Love Me (Like You Used to Do)?" that opens the album—which Costello himself later stated "sounded like Rockpile on amphetamines"—the album itself bears little resemblance to the artist's previous works.
-Author Mick St. Michael also added that the opening track does not represent the album as a whole, a statement supported by Costello, who said "the meat of the album is the ballads".
+Costello's troubled personal life, including his failing marriage and alcoholism, were reflected in the song choices, particularly "Tonight the Bottle Let Me Down", "Sittin' and Thinkin" and George Jones's "Brown to Blue".
+Rolling Stone's Will Hodge argued that other than the fast-paced version of "Why Don't You Love Me (Like You Used to Do)?" that opens the album, the album itself bears little resemblance to the artist's previous works.
+The author Mick St. Michael added that the opening track does not represent the album as a whole, a statement supported by Costello, who said "the meat of the album is the ballads".

-Arrangement-wise, the songs are mostly straightforward renditions of their original counterparts, although Nieve devised new piano lines for "Brown to Blue" and "How Much I've Lied".
-Hinton feels his piano playing, in particular, stands out amongst the album.
-Costello also based some of the tracks off of other cover versions rather than the originals: having known of Patsy Cline's version of Gibson's "Sweet Dreams", Costello based his rendition on Tommy McLain's, while the arrangement for Big Joe Turner's "Honey Hush" (1953) was taken from the Johnny Burnette Trio version.
-Costello later commented that he went to Nashville to specifically record "Honey Hush".
-Along with "Brown to Blue" and "Good Year for the Roses", a cover of Jones' "Color of the Blues" (1958) also appears.
-The band recorded "Success" (1962), written by Johnny Mullins and sang by Loretta Lynn, at the insistence of Nieve, who recalled: "We must have gone through hundreds of albums, trying to find that one song that we could make our own."
-The remaining tracks included Sherrill's "Too Far Gone" and Parsons' "How Much I've Lied" and "Hot Burrito No. 1", the latter retitled "I'm Your Toy".
-On "Hot Burrito No. 1", Costello commented that the song was one of his favourites and it was "an ambition" of his to cover it.
+The majority of the songs are mostly straightforward renditions of their original counterparts; "Sweet Dreams" and Big Joe Turner's "Honey Hush" (1953) were based on the Tommy McLain and Johnny Burnette Trio renditions, respectively.
+Costello said Nieve devised new piano lines for "Brown to Blue" and "How Much I've Lied".
+Three tracks by George Jones appear: "Brown to Blue", "Good Year for the Roses" and "Color of the Blues" (1958).
+The band recorded the Johnny Mullins-penned Loretta Lynn number "Success" (1962) at the insistence of Nieve, who recalled: "We must have gone through hundreds of albums, trying to find that one song that we could make our own."
+Other tracks include Sherrill's "Too Far Gone" and Parsons's "How Much I've Lied" and "Hot Burrito No. 1", the latter retitled "I'm Your Toy".
+Costello commented that "Hot Burrito No. 1" was one of his favourites and "an ambition" of his to cover it.
 St. Michael states that Costello utilised looser and less formal vocal performances on the Parsons tracks, which aid in their successes.